petrapoklukar/EWB_Openhack2019/README.md

 ## Challenge objective
 A platform for storing and exchanging information between EWB Sweden and their project beneficiaries that would reduce the likelihood of abandoned systems that fall into disrepair.
+See (description file)[https://github.com/petrapoklukar/EWB_Openhack2019/blob/master/EWB_ChallengeDescription_%20Openhack2019.pdf] for details.

 ## Our Solution: EWBFlow
 ### Description